The Science Behind

 CHEMICAL EXPOSURE

-your liver as it works to detoxify these substances.
+Pesticides, industrial chemicals, and pollutants can impactyour liver as it works to detoxify these substances.

 MEDICATIONS

-Prolonged or excessive use of medications
+Prolonged or excessive use of medicationscan impact liver health.

-roles of the liver
+The important roles of the liver

-Explore each function to see how it
+Explore each function to see how it is connected to your liver health.

 BRAIN FUNCTION